 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the funding source(s) had no such involvement then this should be stated.

-The publication fee for this journal is $2000, excluding taxes.
-Learn more about Elsevier's pricing policy: http://www.elsevier.com/openaccesspricing.
+The gold open access publication fee for this journal is USD 2700, excluding taxes.
+Learn more about Elsevier's pricing policy: https://www.elsevier.com/openaccesspricing.

 A brief description of each article type is provided below.
 Suggested word counts are provided although not strictly enforced.